eliranmal/freecad-macros/README.md

-# freecad-macros
+# freecad macros

-> day to day macros for freecad
+> some macros for freecad

----

-TODO

-- [ ] add a bash script that `install`s macros to `~/Library/Preferences/FreeCAD/Macro/`, while altering their extension from `.py` to `.FCMacro`. or maybe just soft-link it.
+### setup

+- clone this reopsitory, and keep it somewhere on your drive.
+- run the [install][1] script.
+  if you user macros directory is different than the default, pass it as the first argument.

+[1]: /bin/install.sh